wcarhart/willcarh.art/content/projects.md

 tags: web

 name: aerogram
-blurb: Serverless chat via ssh/scp
+blurb: Serverless chat via ssh and scp
 about: Aerogram is a CLI chat application based on ssh.
 It allows you to chat with other users on remote machines without setting up an intermediate server or any other infrastructure.
 languages: Bash
 technologies: ssh